martinmags/july-challenge-tbd/README.md

 # july-challenge-tbd

-A web app that acts as a directory in finding employees in their areas of expertise and team involvment.
+A web app that acts as a directory to find employees based on their areas of expertise and team involvement.

 # Status: